YottaDB/YDBDoc/MessageRecovery/errors.rst

 GBLNOMAPTOREG, Global gggg does not map to region rrrr in current global directory

-Run Time Error: Run Time Error: This indicates that a VIEW "YDIRTREE" or $VIEW("YDIRTREE") was done with global gggg and region rrrr as parameters but the global does not map to that region in the current global directory.
+Run Time Error: This indicates that a VIEW "YDIRTREE" or $VIEW("YDIRTREE") was done with global gggg and region rrrr as parameters but the global does not map to that region in the current global directory.

 Action: VIEW "YDIRTREE" or $VIEW("YDIRTREE") is an undocumented feature and so should NOT be used directly. $$get^%GBLDEF is the only tool that uses this but internally catches the GBLNOMAPTOREG error.
 This means the GBLNOMAPTOREG error message will never be visible to the end-user.